 In Switzerland, the main certifiers of organic products are bio.ispecta (founded in 1998) and BioTest Agro.
 Today, Bio.inspecta inspects and certifies more than 80% of Swiss farms, processors, and traders.

-Swiss legislation requires respecting minimum environmental standards to grant agricultural subsidies: crop rotation with at least four crops; measures to combat soil erosion; the nutritional balance of plants; biodiversity.
-In addition, Swiss farmers can choose from the various special programs, the land protection program with live hedges or the animal welfare program.
+Furthermore, Swiss farmers can choose from the various special programs, such as the land protection program with live hedges and the animal welfare program.

-All Swiss cantons offer an introductory course for farmers to convert to organic farming and state advisory services provide technical advice to organic farmers in each canton.
+All Swiss cantons offer an introductory course for farmers who want to convert to organic farming.
+Additionally, state advisory services provide technical advice to organic farmers in each canton.
 The consultancy services focus on technically assured support during the conversion period and on technical assistance in granting subsidies.

 If you want to invest in this sector in Switzerland or to find out how the Swiss company incorporation procedure works, get in touch with us.
 Our consultants will provide you with all the information you need.